Fannon/mobo-documentation/Modeling/ProjectStructure/form.md

 ## Description
+Each mobo form will create a Semantic Form and define its content.
-Forms will create Semantic Forms.
-They are much more lightweight than regular SF Forms, since most information have already been declared on the field or model level.
+Mobo forms are much more lightweight than regular SF Forms, since most information have already been declared on the field or model level and are just inherited up.

-They usually declare:
+**They usually declare:**
 * Which models to use
 * If the model should be implemented as a single or multiple instance
 * Which template to use / inject
-* The order of the models and templates
+* The order of these models and templates
 * Visibility of templates in edit-view and reading-view

 ## Form specific features